Are you experiencing unwanted or unexpected pain during penetrative sex?

 - And more

-Based on what we find, we may discover your discomfort during penetrative sex is related to pelvic floor issues, and from there will suggest treatment – more on that in the next paragraph.
+Based on what we find, we may discover your discomfort during penetrative sex is related to pelvic floor issues, and from there will suggest treatment methods.

-Pelvic floor dysfunction means that you’re unable to relax and coordinate your pelvic floor muscles.
+Pelvic floor dysfunction can make it difficult for you to relax and coordinate your pelvic floor muscles.

 In addition to painful sex, it can also result in difficulty with urination or trouble controlling bowel movements.